Everyone loves Nutella. But do you ever wonder if Nutella is made up of real chocolate? The simple answer is, “it doesn’t have chocolate.”

 In addition to cocoa powder, Nutella also has hazelnuts to give it a rich, nutty flavor that complements the chocolate flavor of the cocoa powder.

-Overall, the combination of cocoa powder and hazelnuts gives Nutella its distinct chocolatey taste that so many people love.
+The combination of cocoa powder and hazelnuts gives Nutella a chocolatey taste that so many people love.

 Why do they use Dutch Processed cocoa powder in Nutella?